Synchronizing block devices

 The only dependency is Python3.
 There is no need to have blocksync present on remote machines.

 Only changed chunks are transferred.
-This saves bandwidth, write operations and therefore time.
+Saving bandwidth, write operations and therefore time.

 Blocksync uses ssh for communication with remote hosts.
 This makes all data transfer secure and authenticated and there is no need to open any additional ports.